TobiasPSP/doneland_sources/Components/Human Interface/Rotary Encoder/Using Mechanical Rotary Encoder/README.md

 # Using Mechanical Rotary Encoder

-> You can use a pure *machanical Rotary Encoder* directly with your microprocessor.
-There is no need for a breakout board.
+> Use a Simple Mechanical Rotary Encoder Directly With A Microprocessor.
+No Need For Breakout Boards Or Libraries.

 <img src="images/RotaryRight.png" width="10%" height="10%" />